cs124/pa1-regular-expressions/README.md

 local machine.

    - __[macOS/Linux/Ubuntu for Windows]__

+        Open a terminal on your local machine and run the following command to copy the submission zip file from Rice/Myth to your local machine.

-            scp
+            scp [SUNet ID]@[myth/rice].stanford.edu:/path/to/submission.zip /local/path/to/copy/to

-        If you're using Ubuntu for Windows, see the section above on "Running Locally (Ubuntu for Windows)" for how to access files on your Ubuntu filesystem from Windows.
+        If you're using Ubuntu for Windows, we recommend choosing as your local path something starting with `/mnt/c`, as this is the UNIX path that corresponds to your Windows filesystem.
+This allows you to download the zip file to a location where it can be easily accessed directly from windows.
+For example, if you chose `/mnt/c/Users/[your Windows username]/Desktop` as your destination, the file will be saved to your Windows Desktop folder.

    - __[Windows]__ PSCP is another utility that should have been installed automatically when you installed PuTTY earlier.
 Find and run it.
 In the